helpbuttons/helpbuttons/README-dev.md

 first enter the nextjs project folder
 `$ cd web`

-create an .env file with the address of the api and port (3001 is the one you have to uncomment on the docker-compose.yml file)
+create an .env file with the address of the api and port `$ cp env.development .env` (you can edit this file if you change your api host)
-`$ echo "API_URL=http://localhost:3001/" > .env`

 install all node_modules packages
 `$ yarn`